The Childgrove

 Hannafin & Fenner were partners in the beginning

-When the U.S. joined WWI, it left a labor vacuum which, thanks to the absence of child labor laws, were filled with workers who were too young to fight.
+When the U.S. joined WWI, it left a labor vacuum that, thanks to the absence of child labor laws, was filled with workers who were too young to fight.
 Milk delivery was one such job that could be done using children.
-The boy with the horses in the picture below is the same boy seated in the wagon on the book cover, and the section about Edward above.
+The boy seated in the wagon on the book cover was taken by Lewis W. Hine on August 18, 1916, in Bowling Green, Kentucky, with Hine’s description as:

-“Edgar Kitchen is 13 years old and gets $3.25 a week working for the Bingham Bros.
+Edgar Kitchen is 13 years old and gets $3.25 a week working for the Bingham Bros.
 Dairy.
 He drives a dairy wagon from 7 A.M. to noon seven days a week.
 He works on a farm in the afternoon (10 hours a day) seven days a week—a half-day on Saturday.
-He thinks he will work steadily this year and not go to school.”
+He thinks he will work steadily this year and not go to school.

 Lewis Hine’s photographs for the National Child Labor Committee, now considered some of the most famous and influential in American journalistic history, were vital in ending child labor in the United States.
 He began photographing these children in 1908 when the cruel reality of child labor was carefully hidden behind factory walls.
-He would introduce himself as a fire inspector, insurance representative, postcard vendor, or industrial photographer, just to get his camera into these secret places.
+He would introduce himself as a fire inspector, insurance representative, postcard vendor, or industrial photographer to get his camera into these secret places.
 Exposing these images to the public brought him death threats and physical violence, but his passion for ending these children’s plight and his desire to see them get a proper education became his life’s goal.
 The Fair Labor Standards Act of 1938 finally began to dismantle child labor practices in the U.S., but Hine found little work after that and eventually lost his house and was forced to apply for welfare.
 He died on November 3, 1940, at 66 years of age.

 The orphans